matthewpalmer/increment-oss/README.md

 * Configurable time zone and unit defaults
 * Multi-goal dashboard widgets and advanced filtering by tags/notes
 * Better handling to display which sync events have failed
+* Refining how units / sessions are handled, e.g. if tracking a run, the user might want to track time spent and distance covered in a single entry

 ## Get Started